Thermoelectric transport properties of gapless pinned charge density waves: Periodic holographic model

 In order to evaluate the matrix of AC thermoelectric conductivities we consider the perturbative time dependent sources $\{\frac{\Delta_x T}{T}, E_x\}$ to the modes $\delta g_{tx}$ and $\delta A_x$, correspondingly.
 This leads, in DeDonder gauge \cite{Rangamani:2015hka} to the excitation of the total of 15 fields, coupled at the linear order.
 Technically, we find it quite important to introduce the sources explicitly by expanding the fluctuation profiles near the boundary.
 These expansions can be obtained by solving the equations of motion order by order at $z\rar 0$.
 In particular we use:

 and solve the linear perturbation equations for $\{\tilde{A}_x, \tilde{g}_{tx}, \tilde{g}_{xz}, \dots \}$.
 These redefinitions allow us to read off the expectation values as

 In order to get rid of the contribution of the contact terms we subtract the real part of the correlator at zero frequency from the AC results \cite{Kim:2014bza}.
-As a nontrivial check of our calculations, we get an excellent match between $\la J_x T_{tx} \ra (\omega)$ and $\la T_{tx} J_x \ra (\omega)$ correlators, which guarantees $\alpha = \bar \alpha$ in \eqref{eq:sigma_matrix}.
+As a nontrivial check of our calculations, we get an excellent match between $\la J_x T_{tx} \ra (\omega)$ and $\la T_{tx} J_x \ra (\omega)$ correlators, which guarantees $\alpha = \bar \alpha$ in (6) in the main text

 As mentioned in the main text, the DC conductivities can be evaluated without solving extra numerical equations of motion.
 In case of DC transport one can figure out the integrals of motion which allow to solve the radial evolution of the perturbation equations analytically and the problem reduces to solving a set of linear, elliptic equations (Stoke's equations) involving horizon data of the background solutions.
 In the particular case of 1D holographic lattices, this can be done by a series of spatial integrations so that we can arrive at closed, yet cumbersome, expressions.
 For our specific model, the general 1D expressions can be found in \cite{Donos:2017mhp}.
 This allows us to expand our analysis to lower temperatures, where the AC methods are too demanding.